JanJaapPoos/DRuMFISH/WP3.md

 A more conservative approach can be obtained using the mean instead of the maximum in the equation above, i.e:

-Fadv<sub>st</sub>= μ<sub>0</sub>∙Fsq<sub>st</sub> =mean_st (Fmsy_st/Fsq_st )∙Fsq_st
+Fadv<sub>st</sub>= μ<sub>0</sub>∙Fsq<sub>st</sub> =mean<sub>st</sub> (Fmsy<sub>st</sub>/Fsq<sub>st</sub> )∙Fsq<sub>st</sub>

-	Compatible with MSY ranges
+### 3 Compatible with MSY ranges
 The F advice in the previous step could be higher than the upper bound of the fishing mortality range of some stocks.
-Hence, a second multiplier is applied to ensure that F_"advice"  falls within the ranges for all the stocks, i.e:
+Hence, a second multiplier is applied to ensure that F<sub>advice</sub> falls within the ranges for all the stocks, i.e:
-If for any st :
+If for any st:

 " " 〖F"adv" 〗_st={■(Fadv_(0,st)=μ_0∙Fsq_st&"if    "  μ_0∙Fsq_st≤〖F"upp" 〗_st  "for all"  st,@μ_1∙μ_0∙Fsq_st=min_st (Fupp_st/Fadv_(0,st) )∙μ_0∙Fsq_st&"if for any "  〖st     μ〗_0∙Fsq_st>〖F"upp" 〗_st )┤.

 where Fupp is the upper bound of fishing mortality range.

-In a TAC management system  " " 〖F"adv" 〗_st is translated afterwards in catch using the corresponding catch production function (i.e Baranov catch equation).
+In a TAC management system  Fadv<sub>st</sub> is translated afterwards in catch using the corresponding catch production function (i.e Baranov catch equation).

-	Stocks without analytical assessment.
+### 4 Stocks without analytical assessment.
 For stocks without analytical stock assessment the TAC can be generated using a mathematical relationship between the catch of the stock and the catch of the stock(s) with analytical assessment based on historical catch data.

-Conditioning of the Operating Model
+## Conditioning of the Operating Model
 The key ingredient in the evaluation of the performance of management procedures is the conditioning of the operating model (OM).
-To get reliable results, the conditioning of the operating model should produce a good representation of the system including the inherent uncertainty (Punt, Butterworth et al. 2016).
+To get reliable results, the conditioning of the operating model should produce a good representation of the system including the inherent uncertainty [(Punt et al. 2016)](http://onlinelibrary.wiley.com/doi/10.1111/faf.12104/abstract).
 To ease the conditioning of the stocks we have defined three alternative ways to condition data limited stocks which depend on the data used and the structure of the stocks.

-Biomass Dynamic Stocks
+### Biomass Dynamic Stocks
-Data limited stocks are usually assessed using production models (Polacheck, Hilborn et al. 1993).
+Data limited stocks are usually assessed using production models [(Polacheck et al. 1993)](http://www.nrcresearchpress.com/doi/abs/10.1139/f93-284).
 They are not very data demanding and are easy to apply.
 One of the main problems in the fit of this type of models is the correlation between the parameter estimates.
 Hence if we want to condition an OM using a biomass dynamic model based on a production model fit we should incorporate the uncertainty inherent in the parameter estimates.
 We can do it easily in two steps making use of the variance covariance matrix of the stocks:

 	Generate a random sample of parameters using a multi-variate normal distribution using the logarithm of the estimates of the parameters and their variance-covariance matrix.
 	 Reconstruct the historical population using the sampled parameters.
 Here there are two alternatives, use the mathematical formulas or refit SPiCT model fixing the parameters.